isomerpages/moe-esp/index.md

       title: Nurturing Stewards of the Environment
       subtitle: Our Mission
       id: infobar
-      description: From primary to pre-university levels, the ESP inspires students, teachers, and schools to learn and actively contribute to a sustainable future.
+      description: From primary to pre-university, the Eco Stewardship Programme (ESP) inspires students, teachers, and schools to learn and contribute to a sustainable future.
       button: More about the ESP
       url: /what-is-the-esp/
   - infopic: